 Increases in compensation, wage pressure and other expenses for vision care professionals, as well as our other associates, may adversely affect our profitability.
 Increases in minimum wages and other wage and hour regulations can exacerbate this risk.
 Additional tariffs or other future cost increases, such as increases in the cost of merchandise, shipping rates, raw material prices, freight costs and store occupancy costs, may also reduce our profitability.
-These cost increases may be the result of inflationary pressures which could further reduce our sales or profitability.
 Increases in other operating costs, including changes in energy prices and lease and utility costs, may increase our cost of products sold or selling, general and administrative expenses.
 Our low price model and competitive pressures in the optical retail industry may inhibit our ability to reflect these increased costs in the prices of our products, in which case such increased costs could have a material adverse effect on our business, financial condition and results of operations.